This site dates from spring 2018, the last time this course was offered

 Functionally, for me anyway, its timeliness is the main utility of astro-ph.
 Also, some articles you find listed in ADS but without any actual article availability (they are published in obscure journals or conference proceedings) are posted by their authors to astro-ph.
 However, a few years ago, ADS started listing every article on astro-ph on its own database, so ADS really is the one-stop shopping article database for astronomers.
 Just make sure you have the "arXiv e-prints" box near the top of the query page checked.

 Another mode of finding articles is the "newsletter."
 Many subfields in astronomy have newsletters, to which people in the field submit articles.
 Most all of these will also appear on astro-ph, but the newsletter collects them in one place, undiluted by articles on other subjects.
-Sub-field specific newsletters often have additional items such as meeting announcements, job postings (for post-doctoral positions, working on a specific problem, usually).
-Newsletters are getting to be a relic of another time.
-They used to be real letters sent on paper through the US mail.
-But they generally still exist on-line (old people like David and Eric might subscribe to email updates).
-You might check out the Massive Star News, run by the International Astronomical Union, the organizing and governing body for world-wide astronomy.
+Sub-field specific newsletters often have additional items such as meeting announcements, job postings (for post-doctoral positions, working on a specific problem, usually), and even obituaries.
+Newsletters are getting to be a relic of another time, but they aren't yet – as they have a concentrated, unadulterated dose of one's chosen subfield.
+You might check out the Massive Star News and the Star Formation Newsletter.

 Finally, you may want to find out about a particular object or search a catalog for information about an object (e.g. distance, spectral type, magnitude and colors).
 A good way to do this is via SIMBAD.
 Note that the entry for any object will provide a list of all the articles published since 1850 that mention that object.